Arctotherium: Postcranial

 The shape of the elbow joint suggests the possibility of semi-arboreal locomotion for Arctodus sp., Arctotherium bonariense, and A. wingei, but the size of the elbow joint does not.
 As the medial epicondyle is particularly expanded in these species, it is likely that (as for the giant panda) the fossil Arctodus and Arctotherium retained this feature in relation to their higher degree of forelimb dexterity.
 As these genera convergently evolved towards increased body size, this high degree of proximal dexterity may have been advantageous and therefore retained in the Tremarctinae, such as for a scavenging lifestyle.

 A. bonariense is believed to have convergently evolved several adaptations with Arctodus simus and Agriotherium / Huracan, such as proportionally longer limbs, very large body size, short broad rostrums, premasseteric fossa on the mandible, and possible carnassial shears.
+Additionally, an analysis of the elbow joint of several Arctotherium species and an indeterminate Arctodus specimen suggested a mutual preference for mixed habitats.
 The postcranial skeleton of A. tarijense is unknown.

 The last short-faced bear, and the ecological successor of A. wingei, is the spectacled bear.